gottesmm/gottesmm.github.io/drafts/sil-ownership-model.md

 verified as statically preserving ownership invariants.
 We describe ``OSSA``
 below:

-## Ownership SSA Form
+## Ownership SSA Formally

-Ownership SSA Form or `OSSA` is a derived form of SSA that augments the normal SSA concepts (e.x. dominance) of SIL by defining the following rules: Let _p_ be a point in a SIL program then,
+In SIL, an SSA value _v_ is immortal and can be referenced at any point in the program dominated by _v_'s definition.
+When SIL is in OSSA form, we extend SSA by introducing the notion of a _semantic value_.
+A semantic value _s_ is a non-empty set of SSA values, _SSA(s)_, that all refer to the same underlying semantic program entity (e.g. a class instance or a struct with non-trivial fields).
+We require that all values _v_ in _SSA(s)_ have a static map from any point _p_ that _v_ dominates to a boolean discriminator that describes if a program is ill-formed if _v_ is used at _p_.
+We call this the _availability map_ for _v_ at _p_ and write _Availability(v)(p)_.
+We require _Availability(v)(p)_ to have the following properties:

-1. **Values are statically available or unavailable**: For any dominating value _v_ of _p_, there must exist a statically derivable mapping of _v_ to one of ``{available, unavailable}`` at _p_.
+* **Availability is Well defined**: If _v_ dominates a block _B_, then _Available(v)_ must be the same along all incoming edges into _B_.

-2. **Unavailable values can not be used**: A program is ill-formed if there exists a dominating value _v_ of _p_ that is both used at _p_ and is unavailable at _p_.
+* **Availability does not Abandon Values**: If _v_ does not dominate a block _B_, but does dominate a predecessor of _B_, then _Available(v)_ must be false in _B_. _NOTE: There are special rules for terminators without successors, we explain them below in the section Ownership SSA in SIL._

-3. **Values have static borrowed value sets**: All dominating values _v_ of _p_ must be statically mappable to a (potentially) empty set of "borrowed" values at _p_.
+* **Availability does not Resurrect Values**: A program is ill-formed if there exists points _p_, _p'_ with _p'_ being reachable from _p_ and _Availability(v)(p')_ being true and _Availability(v)(p)_ being false.

-4. **Values in a borrowed set must be available**: A program is ill-formed if there exists dominating values _v_, _v'_ of _p_ with _v'_ being unavailable at _p_ and _v'_ being an element of the borrowed set of _v_ at _p_.
+* **Availability does not allow Immortal Values**: A program is ill-formed if there exists a value _v_ in _SSA(s)_ for which there does not exist a program point _p_ dominated by _v_ where _Availability(v)(p)_ is false.

-5. **Values with non-empty borrow sets must be available**: A program is ill-formed if there exists a dominating value _v_ of _p_ that is both unavailable at _p_ and has a non-empty borrow set at _p_.
+Given any such _v_, we define that any value _b_ derived from _v_ by a scoped _borrow operation_ must also be an element of _SSA(s)_.
+We define a borrow operation as an operation that:

-6. **States are well-defined**: A value _v_ which dominates a block _B_ must have the same incoming availability state and incoming borrow set from all predecessors of _B_.
+1. Uses a value _v_ and defines a new value _b_ whose availability depends on _v_'s within the scope in which _b_ is available.
+This dependence is enforced by _b_ having the property that if _Availability(v)(p)_ is false, then _Availability(b)(p)_ must also be false.

-7. **Values are never abandoned**: Given a block _B_, a predecessor block _Pred(B)_ of _B_, and a value _v_ that does not dominate _B_, if _v_ dominates _Pred(B)_ then _v_ must be unavailable in _B_.
-For the purposes of this rule, the terminators with no successors are treated as follows:
+2. Is joint-post dominated by a set of _end borrow_ operations that after which _b_ is no longer available.

-     - ``return``, ``throw``, and ``unwind`` are considered to have a destination which is never dominated by anything.
+Since _SSA(s)_ is closed under borrow operations, a natural equivalence class structure arises if one considers the elements of _SSA(s)_ that are derived via iterative borrowed operations from the same underlying value to be equivalent.
+For our purposes, we wish to model semantics where there is only one such dominating value, so we restrict our definition of semantic values by stating that given any semantic value _s_ there must exist a single static value _D(s)_ in _SSA(s)_ that dominates all other _v_ in _SSA(s)_.
+We call this _D(s)_ an _owned_ value and classify all other _v_ in _SSA(s)_ as _borrowed_ values.

-     - ``unreachable`` is considered to not have a destination and thus is unconstrained.
+Beyond borrow operations, we model a few other types of operations that we describe below:

-8. **Values cannot be resurrected**: A dominating value _v_ of _p_ that is unavailable at _p_ can not be available at any point reachable from _p_.
+1. Simple uses.
+An instruction that uses a _v_ in _SSA(s)_ and does not affect _v_'s availability as a result of the use.

-These rules naturally lead us to two important corollaries:
+2. Copy operations.
+An instruction that takes in any _v_ in _SSA(s)_ and produces a new _owned_ value _o_ that acts as _D(s)_ for a new semantic value _s'_.
+Since _s'_ is a different semantic value from _s_, there are no lifetime dependencies in between any elements of _SSA(s)_ or _SSA(s')_.

-* **Uses can only cause values with empty borrow sets to become unavailable**:
+3. Consuming operations.
+An instruction that takes in an _owned_ value and invalidates it.
+Naturally this ends the lifetime of a semantic value since all borrowed values must be at that point unavailable and values can not be resurrected.
+By contraposition this implies that if a use does not have an empty borrow set, then it can not be consumed.
+An important corollary of this definition is that since owned values can not be immortal and can not be resurrected, all owned values must necessarily be consumed exactly once along all paths through the program.

-  If the evaluation of a use _u_ of _v_ causes _v_ to become unavailable, then _v_ must have an empty borrow set at _u_.
-Otherwise, we would be violating rule 4.
+Now that we have our abstract model of Ownership SSA, we define how this is implemented in SIL.

-* **Uses can only add to borrow sets of available values**.
-If the evaluation of a use _u_ of _v_ results in the addition of a value _v'_ to _v_'s borrow set, _v_ must be available at _u_.
+## Ownership SSA In SIL

-Using this model, we define 4 different categories of ownership semantics that a value in SIL can have:
+In order to define this model in SIL, we begin by defining our _owned_ and _borrowed_ values.
+We extend the categorization slightly since in SIL we must also consider objc-bridging and trivial values.
+This results in us classifying values in the following four categories:

-* **Any** - An immortal value that after definition is always available.
-It can not have a non-empty borrow set and can not be placed into another value's borrow set.
-All trivially typed values have ``Any`` ownership as well as all SIL values in non-OSSA sil.
+* **Owned** - _D(s)_ for a semantic value _s_.
+Just like in our model, we require _owned_ values to be used by a consuming operation exactly once along any program path dominated by its definition.

-* **Owned** - A value with a static set of joint-postdominating uses that consume the value. ``Owned`` values can have a borrow set, but are not allowed to be in another value's borrow set.
-This is used to model move only values as well as individual copies of reference counted values.
+* **Borrowed** - A value _v_ that is an element of some _SSA(s)_ that is produced from an _owned_ value via iterative scoped borrow operations.
+We loosen our definition slightly by allowing for the _owned_ value to be in a different function (function argument), the result of a terminator instruction (block argument), in coroutine storage (a return value from coroutine application), or in memory.
+In all such cases, we require the same availability constraint to apply and that the lifetime of the borrow is similarly scoped via a semantic program entity.

-* **Borrowed** - A value _v_ that is available within a single entry-multiple exit region of code and must be in the borrow set of a single value _v'_ at all points within that region.
-This can be used to model "shared borrow" like constructs.
-Since a guaranteed value is in a borrow set at all points where it is available, naturally it cannot be consumed due to rule 4.
+* **Any** - An immortal value that after is always available after being defined.
+This is a divergence from the formal model since the formal model does not address such values.
+We necessarily add it to our model so that we can model trivial values as well as non-trivial sum types that act like trivial values from an ownership perspective (e.g. enum cases with trivial or without any payload).
+We rely on the type system to enforce that these values are passed only to places that can accept these values.
+In all such locations, we are necessarily performing an ownership merge.
+See below for more detail about ownership merging.

 * **Unowned** - A value that is only available up to the first side-effect having instruction after its definition.
 This is a special case needed for objc-compatibility and the ordering of the side-effect constraint is unmodeled in the ownership model today.
-We do model that unowned must be copied before being used in a guaranteed or owned context.
+We do model that unowned must be copied before being used in a borrowed or owned context.

-These are modeled as cases of the enum ``ValueOwnershipKind``.
+In code, these are modeled as cases of the enum ``ValueOwnershipKind``.
 Just like we categorize the ownership semantics of values, we categorize the ownership semantics of the effects of these upon their operand values:

-* **Point** - A read only use of an available value.
+* **Simple** - A read only use of an available value.
 The value can have any type of ownership semantics.

 * **Consuming** and **Forwarding** - A use of either an Any or Owned available